AdobeDocs/events.en/help/learn-from-your-peers/commerce/2026/product-recommendations-from-setup-to-strategic-growth.md

 ---
 # Learn from your peers webinar: Adobe Commerce Product Recommendations - From Setup to Strategic Growth

-Join Adobe Commerce Champions Manav Padhariya and Michael Schenck for an educational session on transforming Adobe Commerce product pecommendations from a basic feature into a powerful AI-native strategic driver for business growth.
+Join Adobe Commerce Champions Manav Padhariya and Michael Schenck for an educational session on transforming Adobe Commerce product recommendations from a basic feature into a powerful AI-native strategic driver for business growth.

 Recognized as top practitioners driving innovation across the commerce ecosystem, Michael and Manav demonstrate how strategic orchestration of product recommendations by aligning them with business goals can directly improve inventory sell through, AOV, and customer retention.